webplatform/docs/css/properties/mask-origin/index.md

 {{Page_Title}}
 {{Flags
+|State=In Progress
+|Editorial notes=Add specification and compatibility.
+'''As of time of writing, this property is not yet implemented in most browsers.'''
 |Checked_Out=No
-|Editorial notes='''As of time of writing, this property is not yet implemented in most browsers.'''
 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}